ZerooCoding/takara/README.md

     - We store the data to improve the quality of our services.
 - How we store the collected data:
     - The data is stored directly on a non-writeable Database.
-    - The database is not public and accessible to everyone.
+    - The database is not public or accessible to everyone.
 - Personal information:
     - The data stored for the profile command can be deleted at any time.
     - We don't knowingly collect any personal identifiable information from children under the age of 13.